jacobbusshart/DIYraman/docs/instructions/Basic Raman Optical Assembly.md

 ![Basic Raman optical assembly overview](../../assets/images_picked/Raman-Optical-Assembly/FULL-Basic-Assembly-1400px_Screenshot_PNG-1.png)

-Build the basic optical assembly for the DIYRaman setup in a *backscattering* configuration.
+Build the basic optical assembly for the DIYraman setup in a *backscattering* configuration.
 This module provides the minimum optical path you need to record your first Raman spectra.

 The design shown here is built around a surplus [B&W Tek spectrometer module](https://www.ebay.com/itm/143989529085), which is commonly available on the used market for around 200€.
 Other spectrometers with a similar input geometry / SMA905-connector can also be adapted.